coffeefolia/identity/README.md

 # identity
 Username generator application. <br>

-To use the binary...
+You can run this application by executing the `identity` binary:
 ```
 $./identity
 nictobo	prochro	floinhu	eliunav	crehome	defroas	corfore ...
 ```

-To use the program modify `main.go` as desired and run...
+To customize the program modify `main.go` as desired and (install go) and run:
 ```
 $go run main.go
 unhinte	incsoap	tunpape	blunega	indacce	patPlut	impadve	...